springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

 2. Navigate to the newly created resource group and create [a new _Application Insights_](https://portal.azure.com/#view/Microsoft_Azure_Marketplace/GalleryItemDetailsBladeNopdl/id/Microsoft.AppInsights) resource.
 This may also create a _Log Analytics Workspace_ resource.

 3. Go to the newly created resource and notice the `Essentials` section, at the top of the center pane.
-Please take note of the `Instrumentation Key` and `Connection String` properties.
+Please take note of the and `Connection String` property.

 4. Back to your local working folder, open the `local.settings.json` project file and add two corresponding properties in the `Values` section: